11 Fun Fall Activities in Fairfield County, CT [2023]

 Price: $10 per member; $20 per nonmember; children 3 and under are free, pre-registration is required.

-Fun: The whole family will enjoy a fun-packed morning/afternoon of pumpkin painting, animal visits, games, local food trucks, music, apple cider demos and some time on the sock skating rink.
+Fun: The whole family will enjoy a fun-packed morning/afternoon of pumpkin painting, animal visits, games, local food trucks, music, apple cider demos and more.
 Don’t leave without stopping at the farmer’s market, which is held at the nature center during the event.

 Where: Warrup’s Farm, Redding